awslabs/amazon-kinesis-scaling-utils/README.md

 {"streamName":"String - name of the Stream to be Monitored", "region":"String - a Valid AWS Region Code, such as us-east-1 or eu-west-1", "scaleOnOperation":"String - the type of metric to be monitored, including PUT or GET.
-Both PutRecord and PutRecords are monitored with PUT", "scaleUp": {
+Both PutRecord and PutRecords are monitored with PUT", "minShards":"Integer - the minimum number of Shards to maintain in the Stream at all times", "maxShards":"Integer - the maximum number of Shards to have in the Stream regardless of capacity used", "scaleUp": {
      "scaleThresholdPct":Integer - at what threshold we should scale up, "scaleAfterMins":Integer - how many minutes above the scaleThresholdPct we should wait before scaling up,